-Something to consider before you put your house on the market is whether you have done everything you can to maximise its value.
+Something to consider before you put your house on the market is whether you have done everything you can to maximise its value or add value to your home.
 Is your home living up to it’s potential?
 Could it be sold for more if you made a few changes?

 We’ve put together a list of some changes you could make to increase the value of your home.